 WHAT WE DO

-PSAA offers a range of professional and educational services, including mural painting, event signage, live event paintings, auto painting, graphic design, wild pasting, stencil marketing, customized tours, and more.
+PSAA offers a range of professional and educational services, including mural painting, event signage, live event paintings, auto painting, graphic design, wild pasting, stencil marketing, 3D sidewalk chalk art, customized tours, and more.

 Art Kiosks would be a designated place for free public expression at City Repair Intersections; where people can share their art and ideas with others.
 This project was inspired by the (de)Appropriation Wall in San Francisco.
 In partnership with City Repair and PBOT, PSAA has a solid plan of how to build these structures.
 If you have any resources available that could help support this community project, please contact us!